 TRANSPORT & TAXIS RISK : LOW

-When it comes to public transport, the long-distance trains and buses, and those that drive from the airport are frequently places where thieves operate.
+When it comes to public transport, long-distance trains and buses, and those that drive from the airport are frequently places where thieves operate.
 Taxi drivers, as in any other big city, tend to overcharge tourists for their services, so always ask them to use the taxi meter.
 The public transport system in Warsaw is generally well-developed, but the driving habits are extremely bad which is proven by the fact that Poland has the highest road fatality rates among European countries.

 PICKPOCKETS RISK : MEDIUM